Profile: Joko Widodo

-Mr Widodo then went on to run for the position of Jakarta's governor, winning a resounding victory in 2012.
+Mr Widodo then ran to be Jakarta's governor, winning a resounding victory in 2012.

-He was seen to empathise with the poor and grew in popularity with measures such as relocating slum-dwellers and boosting small businesses.
+He was seen to empathise with the poor and grew in popularity through measures such as relocating slum-dwellers and boosting small businesses.

-At Mr Widodo's inauguration in October 2014, he urged for a spirit of unity and hard work, and promised to restore national pride as well as build a stronger maritime presence.
+At Mr Widodo's inauguration in October 2014, he called for a spirit of unity and hard work, and promised to restore national pride as well as building a stronger maritime presence.

 His government rushed into some policies, such as banning the sale of alcohol in small shops and mandating Indonesian proficiency among foreign workers, only to backtrack on them later due to their unpopularity or unfeasibility.